An effective social media strategy is an essential part of any restaurant’s marketing toolkit.

 It may sound counterintuitive, but there is such a thing as too much self-promotion on social media platforms—60% of social media users find excessive promotional content irritating.
 Yes, you can still post vouchers, discounts and product spotlights, but to mix things up, be sure add a good variety of different post types.
 Engagement posts can be particularly good at creating a bit of buzz around your restaurant.

 This kind of post invites your followers to interact with you in various ways.
-For example, you could create a poll asking what your followers would most like to see on your menu.
+For example, you could create a poll asking what your followers would most like to see on your online restaurant menu.
 Competitions are another fun way to get your followers commenting, sharing and tagging their friends.
 Just keep in mind that posting competitions all the time can also come across as trying too hard and may put followers off.

 Other types of posts to consider include announcements and updates (such as holiday opening hours), staff introductions, behind-the-scenes videos, beautiful decor shots that capture the unique atmosphere at your establishment, positive customer reviews, and user-generated content (UCG).